Last updated 9 May 2021

 On a much smaller scale than the Mindil Beach Sunset Markets, the Parap Village markets have a number of delicious food stalls and a selection of fresh produce to fill your shopping bag.
 There are art, craft and fashion stalls selling original market crafts.
 We stopped for an Asian style breakfast followed by a little shopping.
 Stallholders are very friendly, relaxed – typically Darwin.

-Parap Shopping Village Saturdays from 8am- 2:00 pm all year round
+Parap Shopping Village Saturdays open from 8 am- 2:00 pm all year round

 Litchfield National Park